RobJacobson/ws-dottie/docs/describe-project/writing-phase-guide.md

 Create enhanced documentation for input/output schemas and endpoint descriptions using business context from the research phase.

+## Context Management

+- Reference research phase findings rather than re-analyzing data
+- Work on one endpoint at a time to maintain focus
+- Use templates to reduce cognitive load
+- Monitor context usage - if approaching 70%, summarize progress and continue

 ## Duration
 3-4 hours